-- A. Compliance (Life of the Site Plan) The Developer agrees to comply with the standard conditions set forth below and as referenced in Administrative Regulation 4.1, and the revised plans dated February 24, 2025 and reviewed and approved by the County Board as part of the Site Plan approval (as used in these conditions, the term "Site Plan" shall refer to the approved special exception SP #111) and made a part of the public record on April 5, 2025, including all renderings, drawings, and presentation boards presented during public hearings, together with any modifications proposed by the Developer and accepted by the County Board or vice versa, except as specified in the conditions below. - B. Expiration (Footing to Grade Permit) If a Footing to Grade Permit has not been issued for the first building to be constructed pursuant to the approved Site Plan, then this Site Plan approval expires on April 30, 2028, unless otherwise extended by the County Board.
+- A. Compliance (Life of the Site Plan) The Developer agrees to comply with the standard conditions set forth below and as referenced in Administrative Regulation 4.1, and the revised plans dated March 3, 2025 and reviewed and approved by the County Board as part of the Site Plan approval (as used in these conditions, the term "Site Plan" shall refer to the approved special exception SP #111) and made a part of the public record on April 5, 2025, including all renderings, drawings, and presentation boards presented during public hearings, together with any modifications proposed by the Developer and accepted by the County Board or vice versa, except as specified in the conditions below. - B. Expiration (Footing to Grade Permit for Building E or first building permit for Buildings A, B, C, and D) If a Footing to Grade Permit has not been issued for Building E or first building permit for Buildings A, B, C, and D the first building to be constructed pursuant to the approved Site Plan, then this Site Plan approval expires on April 30, 2028, unless otherwise extended by the County Board.
 Extension of this approval shall be at the sole discretion of the County Board.
 The Developer agrees that this discretion shall include a review of this Site Plan and its conditions for their compliance with then current County policies for land use, zoning and special exception uses.
-Extension of the Site Plan is subject to, among other things, inclusion of amended or additional Site Plan conditions necessary to bring the plan into compliance with then current County policies and standards together with any modifications proposed by the owner and accepted by the County Board or vice versa. - C. The Zoning Administrator is authorized to administer and interpret the conditions of this Site Plan in the same manner as she administers and interprets the Arlington County Zoning Ordinance, but in no event shall such administration and interpretation allow the Zoning Administrator to alter, amend, waive, delete, or add any condition(s) to this Site Plan, except to the extent allowed under Section 15.5.3.C ("Administrative Change") of the Arlington County Zoning Ordinance, as amended, or as provided for in the specific conditions of this Site Plan.
+Extension of the Site Plan is subject to, among other things, inclusion of amended or additional Site Plan conditions necessary to bring the plan into compliance with then current County policies and standards together with any modifications proposed by the owner and accepted by the County Board or vice versa - C. The Zoning Administrator is authorized to administer and interpret the conditions of this Site Plan in the same manner as she administers and interprets the Arlington County Zoning Ordinance, but in no event shall such administration and interpretation allow the Zoning Administrator to alter, amend, waive, delete, or add any condition(s) to this Site Plan, except to the extent allowed under Section 15.5.3.C ("Administrative Change") of the Arlington County Zoning Ordinance, as amended, or as provided for in the specific conditions of this Site Plan.
 The Zoning Administrator is authorized to enforce violations of the conditions of this Site Plan in the same manner as violations of the Arlington County Zoning Ordinance.